docker/docs/content/security/faqs/single-sign-on/users-faqs.md

 We only support one email per user on the Docker platform.

-### How can I remove invitees to the org who haven't signed in?
+### How can I remove invitees to the organization who haven't signed in?

-You can go to the invitee list in the org view and remove them.
+You can go to the **Members** page for your organization in Docker Hub or Admin Console, view pending invites, and remove invitees as needed.

 ### Is the flow for service account authentication different from a UI user account?